Resources for Parents and Families

 This is a great organization to be familiar with because it brings you into a network of people who share the excitement and challenges of having a son or daughter in college.

 Baylor offers excellent resources when it comes to making plans for life after graduation.
-The career services and career counseling offices, part of the Paul Foster Success Center, can guide a student with any major towards a job and career path.
-There are two services offered- nailing down a career field and then finding the job.
+The Office of Career and Professional Development, part of the Paul Foster Success Center, can guide a student with any major towards a job and career path.
+There are two services offered -- nailing down a career field and then finding the job.

 Baylor Student Financial Services has a lot of resources to help your student through the financial aid process including a free student aid estimator service.

-Baylor has over 300 social, service, and academic organizations for students.
-Your student can stop by the Division of Student Activities in the Bill Daniel Student Center.
+Baylor has more than 300 social, service, and academic organizations for students.
+Your student can stop by the Department of Student Activities in the Bill Daniel Student Center.